Leaping Elements

 Leap of Faith

-Participant Equipment: Seat Harness, Chest Harness, & Helmet
+Participant Equipment: Full Body Harness (OR Seat + Chest Harness) & Helmet

-• Ensure the participant is clipped in appropriately (rope attaches to BOTH loops on their BACK (seat & chest harness).
+• Ensure the participant is clipped in appropriately (if in full harness, carabiner attaches to the D-ring on their BACK; if in seat+chest harnesses, carabiner attaches to BOTH seat and chest harness loops on their BACK.

 • Before each participant climbs, share with them…